 It provides companies with the protection of the mark associated with their products or services.
 It reduces the chances of other companies claiming the same logo or label.

 - What types of trademark specimens are acceptable for products?

-For products, specimens can be labels, container, product photograph, screenshot, point-of-sale displays, label tags, packaging slips are acceptable.
+For products, specimens can be labels, containers, product photographs, screenshots, point-of-sale displays, label tags, packaging slips are acceptable.

-- What types of trademark specimen are acceptable for services?
+- What types of trademark specimens are acceptable for services?